tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 Software faces a unique problem in that some of its "competitors" can offer a product for free.
 For instance [Stata](https://en.wikipedia.org/wiki/Stata) used to be a popular statistical software; however, the license fees have turned away new individuals from using the tool and encouraged them to seek alternatives.
 With the introduction of the open-source [R (the programming language)](https://en.wikipedia.org/wiki/R_(programming_language)), individuals could add features that benefit the community as a whole.
 Statacorp couldn't keep up with new features or performance improvements and gradually faded away.
 These aren't the only reasons why Stata fell behind (people still use the software), but Stata is no longer a popular statistical programming software it once was.

 > **Open-source with proprietary software**
 On a more positive note, instead of competing against open-source software, companies have begun to adopt it.
 By incorporating open-source into their own products, companies can reduce costs and errors of their software while focusing on improving it for their customers.
 In fact, a majority of the big tech companies make huge contributions to the open-source community.
-Even Microsoft (I hope you get the irony) has made multiple contributions to open source and acquired github.
+Even Microsoft (if you're old enough to understand the irony) has made multiple contributions to open source and acquired github.

 > **Proprietary Software Still Strives**
 Proprietary software and services will strive - and that's natural.
 Bloomberg terminals (software that provides financial data) can't be out-competed with open-source (as easily).
 Collecting, transcribing, and recording financial information cannot be done better (yet) - it's purely a function of resources invested into the collection of information and infrastructure.

-##### Adobe's Pricing
+##### Adobe's Pricing (3rd degree price discrimination)

 Let's examine Adobe pricing strategy through their "All Apps" package for adobe subscriptions.
 The table was transcribed from their [plans page](https://www.adobe.com/creativecloud/plans.html).